 Coca-Cola (KO) Gains As Market Dips: What You Should Know

-Heading into today, shares of the world's largest beverage maker had gained 1.74% over the past month, outpacing the Consumer Staples sector's gain of 0.5% and lagging the S&P 500's gain of 3.56% in that time.
+Prior to today's trading, shares of the world's largest beverage maker had gained 3.63% over the past month.
+This has outpaced the Consumer Staples sector's loss of 0.94% and the S&P 500's loss of 1.04% in that time.

-Wall Street will be looking for positivity from KO as it approaches its next earnings report date.
+Investors will be hoping for strength from KO as it approaches its next earnings release.
 The company is expected to report EPS of $0.50, down 1.96% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.52 billion, down 0.92% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $8.52 billion, down 0.92% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $2.12 per share and revenue of $36.73 billion, which would represent changes of +8.72% and +11.26%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for KO.
+Investors might also notice recent changes to analyst estimates for KO.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 1.56% higher within the past month.
-KO currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.38% higher.
+KO is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, KO is currently trading at a Forward P/E ratio of 23.15.
-Its industry sports an average Forward P/E of 20.22, so we one might conclude that KO is trading at a premium comparatively.
+Investors should also note KO's current valuation metrics, including its Forward P/E ratio of 24.
+This represents a premium compared to its industry's average Forward P/E of 20.85.

-Investors should also note that KO has a PEG ratio of 4.28 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Beverages - Soft drinks stocks are, on average, holding a PEG ratio of 2.74 based on yesterday's closing prices.
+It is also worth noting that KO currently has a PEG ratio of 4.44.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Beverages - Soft drinks stocks are, on average, holding a PEG ratio of 2.55 based on yesterday's closing prices.

 The Beverages - Soft drinks industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 163, which puts it in the bottom 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 168, putting it in the bottom 35% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report